-The PGDip year occupies the full 12-month period, with the summer period (June-August) available for students to use for the research dissertation element of the degree.
+The M.Sc. year occupies the full 12-month period, with the summer period (June-August) available for students to use for the research dissertation element of the degree.
 Alternative arrangements can be made for part-time study usually over two or three years.
 The programme also allows students to start in the second semester.
-The PGDip is delivered alongside the MSc courses in Transport, and Diploma candidates who show satisfactory performance are offered the opportunity to transfer to the MSc if they wish.